SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 In Brunnhilde:
 - Make sure you **do not** run a virus scan (already done with ClamAV in [step 3.1 above](#31-scan-for-viruses)) – uncheck these boxes on the `Options` tab.
-- On the `Directory` tab, click the `Browse` button to select the transfer package as the `Source` – make sure the transfer package has been unzipped.
+- On the **Directory** tab, click the `Browse` button to navigate to and select the transfer package as the `Source` – make sure the transfer package has been unzipped.
 - Specify a project folder (e.g. on your deskotp) as the `Destination` for Brunnhilde output reports.
-- Enter the `Accession number` (created in step 2.x), e.g. `ACN-2021-100`; Brunnhilde will use this as the name of the folder for the output reports.
+- Enter the `Accession number` (created in step 2.x), e.g. `ACN2021-100`; Brunnhilde will use this as the name of the folder for the output reports.
-- Click the `Start scan` button: the `Status` field will show scan in progress.
+- Click the `Start scan` button: the `Status` field will show "Scan in progress."
 - Depending on the size of the transfer, it may take several minutes to complete.

 <img align="right" width="400" src="../../screenshots/03-brunnhilde-output.png">